a-rosenberg/cookbook/recipes/basmati-steamed.md

 ### notes
 Some combinations of aromatics I enjoy are a cinnamon stick and cloves, or cumin seeds and curry leaves.

+Can be scaled 100% for doubling but use only 2.5 cups water.